Shōji Kawamori: Mecha design

-Shoji Kawamori is also a visual artist and a mecha designer – projects featuring his designs range from 1983's Crusher Joe to 2005's Eureka Seven.
+Shoji Kawamori is a visual artist and a mecha designer – projects featuring his designs range from 1983's Crusher Joe to 2005's Eureka Seven.
 Also, each and every variable fighter from the official Macross series continuity has been designed by him.

+Kawamori's design aesthetics and philosophy drew inspiration from childhood interests, particularly the works of Giorgetto Giugiaro (designer of the Isuzu 117 Coupé and DMC DeLorean), the fictional machines and vehicles featured in the original Thunderbirds series, and the designs of real-life aircraft and spacecraft such as the North American XB-70 Valkyrie and the modules of the Apollo program.
+The Isuzu 117 specifically cemented Kawamori's belief that a designer has influence over the final product.

 Kawamori also helped to design various toys for the Takara toyline Diaclone in the early 1980s, many of which were later incorporated into Hasbro's Transformers toyline.
 Quite a few of them became iconic Transformers: Generation 1 toy designs.
 Among them the first Optimus Prime ("Convoy") toy design, Prowl, Bluestreak, Smokescreen, Ironhide, and Ratchet.
 In 2006, he designed both the Hybrid Style Convoy and the Masterpiece version of Starscream for Takara.

 One of his key mech design innovations was transforming mecha, which can transform between a standard vehicle (such as a fighter plane or transport truck) and a fighting mecha robot.
 Kawamori came up with the idea of transforming mechs while working on the Diaclone and Macross franchises in the early 1980s (such as the VF-1 Valkyrie in Macross and Robotech), with his Diaclone mechs later providing the basis for Transformers.
 Some of Kawamori's most iconic transforming mecha designs include the VF-1 Valkyrie from the Macross and Robotech franchises, and Optimus Prime (called Convoy in Japan) from the Transformers and Diaclone franchises.

 In 2001, he brought his mecha design talent to real-life projects when he designed a variant of the Sony AIBO robotic dog, the ERS-220.